 If you read the ingredient list on packaged vegetable broth from the grocery store, you’ll see it’s loaded with a vast array of different veggies!
 The most common and flavorful veggies used to make homemade vegetable broth from scraps include:

 - Mushrooms and mushroom stems

-- Fresh herbs or remnants (such as the stems) – especially classic Italian herbs such as sage, rosemary, thyme, basil, parsley, oregano, and bay leaves.
+- Fresh or dried herbs – especially classic Italian herbs such as sage, rosemary, thyme, basil, parsley, oregano, and bay leaves.
 We typically add both fresh and frozen!

 - Tomatoes, including trimmed ends, split cherry tomatoes, or bruised soft ones

 - Potatoes and potato skins

 Other welcome additions in homemade vegetable broth include: bell peppers, cabbage, corn (and spent corn cobs), kale, Swiss chard, zucchini or other summer squash, hard squash, peas, green beans, leeks, bok choy, shallots, beet greens, and eggplant.

 If you have a garden, you can get extra creative here!
 Basically, anything edible goes!
 (Within reason and common sense of course.
 For instance, I wouldn’t recommend adding hot chili peppers, unless you want a spicy broth.)
 We even added old homegrown sun-dried tomatoes to the mix this time

 Some folks recommend avoiding brassica trimmings (e.g. broccoli or cauliflower) to make vegetable broth from kitchen scraps, as it may make the broth more bitter-tasting.
 However, we almost always include broccoli stems in ours.
 If you’re concerned about how it may taste, only use broccoli and cauliflower in moderation.
 Other things that make may broth bitter (avoid or use in moderation) include onion skins, woody herb stems, too many celery leaves, and bitter greens like mustards or dandelion greens.